Time to get motivated- go back to Step 1

 Nuts are packed full of heart-healthy nutrients such as protein, fibre, plant sterols, vitamin E, magnesium, potassium, zinc and copper.

-Because they are also naturally rich in unsaturated fats and lower in saturated fat they can help lower cholesterol as part of a healthy diet.
+Because they are also naturally rich in unsaturated fats and lower in saturated fat, they can help lower cholesterol as part of a healthy diet.

 There are lots of different nuts to choose from including almonds, pistachios, walnuts, pecans, cashews and peanuts.

-A handful of nuts (28 - 30g) is about the optimum amount each day.
-Choose unsalted nuts and if possible opt for nuts with their skins still intact and unroasted (rather than roasted varieties) as these contain additional nutrients.
+A handful of nuts (28-30g) is about the optimum amount each day.
+Choose unsalted nuts and, if possible, opt for nuts with their skins still intact and unroasted (rather than roasted varieties) as these contain additional nutrients.

-Sterols and stanols are the plant equivalent of cholesterol and are naturally found in a wide range of plant based foods in very small amounts.
+Sterols and stanols are the plant equivalent of cholesterol and are naturally found in a wide range of plant-based foods in very small amounts.

 When eaten daily in the right quantity they can help to lower cholesterol.
 They work by reducing the amount of cholesterol our bodies can recycle.

-You need to eat 1.5 - 3g of plant sterol or stanols daily, as part of a low saturated fat diet, to lower your cholesterol.
+You need to eat 1.5-3g of plant sterol or stanols daily, as part of a low saturated fat diet, to lower your cholesterol.
 There are lots of foods now available in stores that are fortified with plant sterols and stanols.
 Look out for them.

-Eat these foods as part of a meal because they only work by mixing with the food you have eaten.
+Eat these foods as part of a meal because they work by mixing with the food you have eaten.

-Always check the labels that the product is fortified with plant sterols or stanols and how much is provided in one serving (product recipes change often).
-Current products will provide anything from 0.54g to 2g sterols or stanols per single serve.
-You should not exceed 3g plant sterols or sterols in one day.
+Always check the labels to check that the product is fortified with plant sterols or stanols and how much is provided in one serving (product recipes change often).
+Current products will provide anything from 0.54g to 2g sterols or stanols per serving.